Welcome to the Police Authority's website

 Below is an example of how the SYJS interacted with other authorities

-On this page you will find information about a wide range of the Police Authority's activities.
+On this page you Gulfstream Air Charter will find information about a wide range of the Police Authority's activities.
 The Authority works closely with the Chief Constable to ensure that the people of South Yorkshire receive a high quality policing service.
 It's our job to provide the police with the right resources, which the public can afford, and to hold the Chief Constable to account in various ways for what happens.

 I hope that you find our website interesting, and I encourage you to contact the various people who are named if you want to help us in our efforts to make South Yorkshire a safer place.

-Police Authority Members
+Police Authority

 The Police Authority has certain statutory duties to perform that are set out in legislation.
 Their most important function is to secure the maintenance of an efficient and effective police service for the public of South Yorkshire.